 The Druk Path - Bhutan's Classic Short Trek

-- Cultural highlights and a splendid 5-day trek
+- Cultural highlights of Bhutan and an outstanding 5-day trek

-- Trek in the Land of the Thunder Dragon
+- Trekking unspoilt landscapes in the Land of the Thunder Dragon

 If you would like the chance to visit one of Bhutan's spectacular festivals during your trip, then see our special Druk Path departures: